LopezGroup-ICIQ/vibraclip/README.md

 # extractor.get_pickle()
 ```

 This method automatically generates the molecular graph representations and stores the processed IR and Raman spectra inside the [PyG](https://pytorch-geometric.readthedocs.io/en/latest/) `Data` object with other metadata.
+Finally, the LMDB file is exported in the same `data` folder.

 ### Training VibraCLIP
-To train VibraCLIP, we use [hydra](https://hydra.cc/) to configure the model's hyperparameters and training settings through a `config.yaml` file stored in the `configs` folder.
-We provide the general configuration file `config.yaml` for pre-training the model and the `config_ft.yaml` for the fine-tuning stage with the QM9S external dataset from [PubChem](https://pubchem.ncbi.nlm.nih.gov/).
+To train VibraCLIP, we use [hydra](https://hydra.cc/) to configure the model's hyperparameters and training settings through the `config.yaml` file stored in the `configs` folder.
+We provide the general configuration file `config.yaml` for pre-training the model and the `config_ft.yaml` for the fine-tuning (realignment) stage with the QM9S external dataset from [PubChem](https://pubchem.ncbi.nlm.nih.gov/) and experimental data.
 We refer the user to check all the hyperparameters used in our work within the yaml files.

 VibraCLIP considers different scenarios for training, depending on the modalities: